 The RN-BSN completion program at the University of Great Falls is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, (202) 887-6791.

-The Bachelor of Science in Nursing degree completion program is a selective program offered to the licensed, practicing Registered Nurse in the Providence Health & Services System.
+The Bachelor of Science in Nursing degree completion program is a selective program offered to the licensed, practicing Registered Nurse in the Providence St. Joseph Health system.
 The program is delivered through a combination of distance technologies and commences with a two-week intensive immersion session in the summer.
 Nurses progress through the program on a part-time, cohort-based model with required nursing courses being offered on a single day every other week.
-Providence Health & Services employees may be eligible to receive scholarship support through Providence and/or their local Human Resource department.
+Providence St. Joseph Health employees may be eligible to receive scholarship support through Providence and/or their local Human Resource department.

 The program’s mission is “to prepare graduates for accountable and professional nursing practice that is relationship-based, vigilant, theory guided, and grounded in the best possible evidence.”
 This mission is supported by a conceptual framework comprised of the following constructs: